UniversityOfHelsinkiCS/gptwrapper/documentation/rag.md

 The overview section is meant for all users and excludes the technical descriptions.

+This is a work-in-progress while CurreChat is being developed.
+Feedback is welcome.

 ## Overview

 The overall goal is to allow the LLM chat model to refer to relevant parts of teacher-supplied source material per student-question.